15 June - Today in History - Important historical events happened on this day in India and World History

 1994 | Israel and the Vatican established full diplomatic relations. |

-1996 | The Troubles - The Provisional Irish Republican Army detonated a truck bomb in the commercial centre of Manchester, England, injuring more than 200 people and causing widespread damage to buildings. |
+1996 | The Tribal - The Provisional Irish Republican Army carried out a truck bomb blast at the Commercial Center in Manchester, England, injuring more than 200 people and caused widespread damage to buildings. |

 1997 | Formation of D-8 in Istanbul by 8 Muslim countries. |